If climate change is irreversible, does that mean it could take all cars off the road and it would never have an effect?

 Scientists aren't proposing we stop buying hybrid cars, though.
 The faster we act to make huge cuts in CO2, the better the prognosis.
 If we can make dramatic changes right now, perhaps we could get the atmosphere stabilized at 400 ppm instead of 550 ppm.
 That would at least increase the chances that the U.S. West Coast will still be above water in 3000.
 Probably.

-For more information on global warming and related topics, look over the links on the next page.
+For more information on global warming and related topics, look over the links below.

 Related HowStuffWorks Articles

 - The Top 10 Worst Effects of Global Warming

 - What does global warming have to do with the decline in the polar bear population?

 - How Eco-anxiety Works

 - "Arctic sea ice melts to 2nd-lowest level on record."
 USA Today.
 Aug.
 27, 2008.http://www.usatoday.com/weather/climate/2008-08-27-arctic-sea-ice_N.htm

 - Connor, Steve.
 "Global warming 'past the point of no return.'"
 The Independent.
 Sept.
 16, 2005.http://www.independent.co.uk/news/science/global-warming-past-the-point-of-no-return-507030.html